UniprJRC/FigMonitoringBook/ipynbRunInstructions.md

 del miniconda.exe
 ```

-Note that we recommend to install this specific verison of Python  (3.11.24) because it is the
+Note that we recommend to install this specific version of Python  (3.11.24) because this
 is the last supported Python version to run the MATLAB kernel